boudra/whistle/README.md

 - Code: [boudra/whistle-chat](https://github.com/boudra/whistle-chat)
 - Demo: [https://lumpy-some-piglet.gigalixirapp.com/](https://lumpy-some-piglet.gigalixirapp.com/)

-**This project is still in development, some things might not work and the interface will definetly change**

 ## Roadmap

+**Please remember that this project is still in it's very early stages, some things might not work and the interface will definetly change**

 What has been done, and what features are planned: